What are the Essential Digital Signage Software Features?

 Because your signage speaks to your audience on your behalf, it is essential to maintain control over the content displayed.

 To maintain the integrity of the content displayed, digital signage software features should have a media approval feature to vet content before it’s published.
-Requiring content to be approved by an administrator before it’s live protects the brand against accidental, inappropriate or low-quality content.
+An administrator should approve content before it’s live to protect the brand.

 Because of the need for team collaboration, one of the more popular essential digital signage software features is having a multi-user platform with user access control.

 The software should be able to delegate control of players and campaigns to different users.
 Operators will be able to create and manage as many sub-accounts as needed and control what access the users have.